you-zhou/notes/dev.md

 ## prepopulated_fileds
 [ref: django doc](https://docs.djangoproject.com/en/2.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.prepopulated_fields)
-Use JavaScript to *automatically* populate from the fields assigned substituting dashes for spaces
+Use JavaScript to *automatically* populate the slug field from the fields assigned, by substituting dashes for spaces.
 NOTE: this is ONLY for the **admin** interface.
 ```python
 class ArticleAdmin(admin.ModelAdmin):